-SG asked to better specify that double counting of substances falling under other cut-off is avoided (e.g. on pag 23 and 92).
-SG also asked to not use the term "cut-off" unless it is clearly explained in the text or define if not clarified.
-On "effectiveness and efficiency", SG reminded that these terms are normally used in relation to the aim of the IA (e.g. to protect the environment or to protect human health).
-Therefore the text of the report should be clarified or otherwise refer only to operability and coherence.
+SG asked to better specifyhighlight more clearly that double counting of substances falling under other cut-off is avoided (e.g. have not been counted/considered in the assessment of impacts (e.g. on pag 23 and 92).
+SG also askedsuggested to not useclearly explain/define the term "cut-off" unless it is clearly explained in the text or define if not clarified.".
+On "effectiveness and efficiency", SG reminded that these terms are normally used in relation to the aim of the IA an objective (e.g. to protect the environment or to protect human health).
+Therefore the text of the report first dimension should be clarified or otherwise refer only to operability and coherence.
 SG asked to better explain the coherence of the scenario "aim exposure zero" with the rest of the IA.
-SG pointed out that Annex 9 on human health will receive much attention.
-If it is concluded that the available studies are not convincing to demonstrate causality, this has to be clearly established.
+SG pointed out recalled that Annex 9 on (human health will receive much attention.
+If it is concluded that the has to clearly explain why available studies are not convincing to demonstrate (causality, this has to be clearly established, etc.).
 It is unclear why sections 1.1., 1.3 and 1.4 are included in this Annex.
-SG also asked to explain why so much attention is given to mycotoxins and asked whether mycotoxins are the most important food safety issue.
+SG also asked to explain why so much attention is given to mycotoxins and askedwondered whether mycotoxins are the most important food safety issue.
 In the same annex the reference to alcohol based hand disinfectants was questioned.

 SG did not agree with the rationale in the annex concerning the chemical quality of water where it is basically stated that the less substances on the market, the better.
 It was suggested to have a coherent approach in the analysis in the IA.
 SG also suggested providing an explanation in Figure 2 of page 24 of the meaning of ED + cut off.
-SANTE reminded that mycotoxins were flagged in the public consultation and, although not considered as the major food safety issue, their consideration is of importance as PPPs (fungicides) are useful to control certain mycotoxins.